 N26

 You can open an online bank account in Portugal using N26.
 This bank offers Euro IBAN, N26 personal account and N26 business account.
-It takes only 8 minutes to sign up for N26 account.
+It takes a few minutes to sign up for N26 account.
 Once you sign up, you can order a contactless debit MasterCard and start making contactless payments.

-Money transfer within the EEA is free, N26 supports all SEPA transfers.
+Seending and receiving instant SEPA transfers is only free for premium customers.
 Its international money transfer service is provided in partnership with Wise money transfer, one of the cheapest and fastest money transfer services in the world.

 Wise